HendrikCromboom/name-of-your-business/README.md

 [X] The readme explains what this repo/project is

-[ ] The readme explains why it is on github
+[X] The readme explains why it is on github

-[ ] The readme links to a preview (screenshot)
+[X] The readme links to a preview (screenshot)

-[ ] The readme contains a nice image
+[X] The readme contains a nice image

-[ ] The readme does not contain the readme/license of dependencies, libraries, templates
+[X] The readme does not contain the readme/license of dependencies, libraries, templates

-[ ] If needed they are included in the repo and are mentioned in the readme
+[X] If needed they are included in the repo and are mentioned in the readme

-[ ] The readme has a markdown title
+[X] The readme has a markdown title

-[ ] The readme is divided in sections
+[X] The readme is divided in sections

-[ ] The readme is fun to read
+[?]
+The readme is fun to read

-[ ] The readme looks good
+[X] The readme looks good

-[ ] The readme is clear, even for someone that has no idea what is going on
+[?]
+The readme is clear, even for someone that has no idea what is going on

 ##### I'm So Meta, Even This Acronym